phillipluther/simmerplate/README.md

 ## About the Project

+Rendered browser defaults futz with my chi.
+They're awful.
+CSS normalizers improve things but don't look great.
+CSS frameworks come with a ton of baggage you often don't need.

-Unstyled text messes with my chi.
-I created Presswork as an easy drop-in CSS file to get initial text formatting out of the way in new projects.
+Simmerplate is a drop-in CSS file to get initial text formatting out of the way.

-### Presswork Is
+### Simmerplate Is

-Presswork is an approximation of designed typography.
+Simmerplate is an approximation of designed typography and UI polish.
 Under the hood, it's an extended version of Nicolas Gallagher's stellar [normalize.css](https://github.com/necolas/normalize.css/) project.

 In addition to browser normalization it also provides sane spacing and layout tweaks to make your text look good'ish.
 You'll get:

 * All the sweetness from normalize.css, plus
-* A decent looking typography boilerplate with good vertical rhythm
+* Solid-looking typography with good vertical rhythm
-* A solid starting point for creating your own typography styles; it's non-specific and easy to override
+* A sound starting point for creating your own typography styles; it's non-specific and easy to override
 * A no-worries, "fine for now" development baseline so you can focus on heavy-lifting, not finessing text

-### Presswork is Not
+### Simmerplate is Not

-Presswork is not an assertion of perfect text flow.
+Simmerplate is not an assertion of perfect text flow.
 If you dig how it looks, roll with it.
 If not, style over it or scrap it altogether down the way.

 It's also not a full theme or CSS framework.
 It doesn't include styles for form elements (should it?).
 It doesn't include a grid.
-Presswork merely tries to whip text into better shape.
+Simmerplate merely tries to whip text into better shape.

 ## Contributing

-Presswork is a fledgling project.
-To contribute, just [open a pull request](https://github.com/phillipluther/presswork/pulls) or [log an issue](https://github.com/phillipluther/presswork/issues) on GitHub.
+Simmerplate is a fledgling project.
+To contribute, just [open a pull request](https://github.com/phillipluther/simmerplate/pulls) or [log an issue](https://github.com/phillipluther/simmerplate/issues) on GitHub.